kalaniofborg/notion_widgets/README.md

 # Notion Widgets & Templates

-A curated collection of **custom Notion widgets, templates, and UI utilities** built to enhance productivity, organization, and system design — especially for **business owners, creatives, and tech-focused workflows**.
+A curated collection of **custom Notion widgets, templates, and UI utilities** built to enhance productivity, organization, and system design,  especially for **business owners, creatives, and tech-focused workflows**.

 This repository is designed to be:
 -  Minimal & aesthetic